 Checking the cooked meat temperatures is as simple as using a digital or analog thermometer!
 Digital thermometers are quick and accurate, while analog thermometers take a bit longer to give you an exact reading.

-I personally use the ThermoWorks Thermapen (affiliate link) – it’s an excellent digital thermometer that is quick and easy to use.
+I personally use a digital meat thermometer because they are so quick and easy to use.
 It is accurate, cordless, and, best of all, super long-lasting.

 Now you know why you should check meat temperatures and how to do it; all you need now is a handy meat temperature chart!
 This will tell you the internal temperature that your food needs to reach for it to be safe to eat.